UBIGEO: Syntax

 The coding system uses two-digit numbers for each level of subdivision.
 The first level starts numbering at 01 for the Amazonas Region and continues in alphabetical order up to 25 for the Ucayali Region.
 Additional regions will be added to the end of the list, starting with the first available number.

 The second level starts with 0101 for the first province in the Amazonas region: Chachapoyas Province and continues up to 2504 for the last province Purús in the Ucayali Region.
 The provinces are numbered per region with the first province always being the one in which the regions capital is located.
 The remaining provinces are coded in alphabetical order.
 Additional provinces will be added per region to the end of the list, starting with the first available province number.

 The third level; starts with 010101 for the first district in the first province in the Amazonas region: Chachapoyas District and continues up to 250401 for the last district in the last province of the Ucayali region: Purús District.
-The districts are numbered per province with the first district always being the one in which the province’ capital is located.
+The districts are numbered per province with the first district always being the one in which the province's capital is located.
 The remaining districts are coded in alphabetical order.
 Additional districts will be added per province to the end of the list, starting with the first available district number.